Get some tax advice before you work your way around the world

 Klein said non-residents in South Africa pay income tax and capital gains tax on investments in South Africa and assets held here, but not elsewhere in the world, are subject to estate duty.

-South Africa also deems foreign incorporated companies to be tax resident if they are effectively managed in South Africa, which can affect people like directors of foreign companies who choose to live in South Africa.
+South Africa also deems foreign incorporated companies to be tax resident if they are effectively managed in South Africa, which can affect foreign companies with directors who choose to live in South Africa.

 Personal services